mmmangooo/Milestone-Project4/TESTING.md

 ## Further Testing

-* HTML code has been validated using the [WC3 Markup Validation Tool](https://validator.w3.org/)
+* HTML code has been validated using the [WC3 Markup Validation Tool](https://validator.w3.org/) with no errors found

 * CSS code has been validated using the [WC3 CSS Validator Tool Jigsaw](https://jigsaw.w3.org/css-validator/)